TsviyaOlender/NeuralProgenitors/README.md

 ## Data Availability

-All raw and processed data of the scRNAseq as well as the rostal bulk RNAseq used in this study are publicly available from the Gene Expression Omnibus (GEO):
+All raw and processed data of the scRNAseq as well as the rostal bulk RNAseq used in this study are publicly available from the Gene Expression Omnibus (GEO):GSE229988

-Accession number: GSE229988

 Download the data and place it in your local home directory.
 ## License